ahmdrz/microsoft-cognitive-services/README.md

 Tap into the power of machine learning with easy-to-use REST APIs.
 [Get started](https://www.microsoft.com/cognitive-services)

+**Subscription key** : Subscription key which provides access to this API.
+Found in your subscriptions.

 ### List of APIs :
 |Name|Link|Library info|Reference|Coverage percent|
 |----|----|----|---|---|